Andres Wirkmaa, Esq.

 After graduating college, he earned his living as a professional musician and music teacher, as well as a recording engineer at a midtown Manhattan recording studio where he worked with many of the top session musicians and production people of the time.

 In an abrupt career change, he entered law school in 1976.
-After passing the bar in 1979, he established his own practice, dealing in virtually all areas of law, (including criminal litigation, real estate practice, matrimonial law, civil litigation and business law), and he has continued to maintain an active practice since that time.
+After passing the bar in 1979, he established his own practice, dealing in virtually all areas of law, (including criminal law, real estate, matrimonial law, civil litigation and business law), and he has continued to maintain an active practice since that time.
 Moreover, he has been a featured lecturer at seminars for both the Bergen County (New Jersey) Bar Association, as well as the New Jersey State Bar Association.

 Although an avid baseball fan his entire life, his serious participation in the national past time did not begin until 1991, when he began coaching youth baseball (with a good deal of success--not the least of which was coaching the 1993 AABC Willie Mays Northeast Regional Champions and participating in the subsequent AABC World Series that same season).